 Truck Crash Lawyers Serving the California Area

 When operating a semi-truck or 18-wheeler, particular care must be given to turns.
 A squeeze play accident can result in catastrophic or even fatal injuries.
 A squeeze play accident occurs when a truck is trying to make a wide turn, but somebody gets caught between the truck and the sidewalk.
-If you are injured in a squeeze play accident, you should contact Travis G. Black & Associates.
-Not all attorneys understand how to pursue damages in a truck accident case.
+If you are injured in a squeeze play accident, you should contact Travis G. Black, Inc. Not all attorneys understand how to pursue damages in a truck accident case.
 Folsom personal injury attorney Travis G. Black understands what should be done to recover damages, and he has additional insights gleaned from past work experience in the insurance and law enforcement fields.

 Injuries Caused by Squeeze Play Accidents